mindgruve/gordo-proxy/README.md

         $userProxy = $userProxyTransformer->transform($user);

 ## Data Syncing between Proxy and Entity
-When you add the EntityProxyTrait, Gordo registers listeners on the setters and getters of properties of your Proxy, and the add/remove methods for relationships of your entities.
+When you add the ProxyTrait, Gordo registers listeners on the setters and getters of properties of your Proxy, and the add/remove methods for relationships of your entities.

 By default, data is synced automatically from the Proxy --> Entity.